vsajip/sarge/docs/tutorial.rst

     >>> shell_format('ls {0!s}', '*.py')
     'ls *.py'

-There is also a :func:`shell_quote` function which quotes potentially unsafe input::
+There is also a :func:`~sarge.shell_quote` function which quotes potentially unsafe input::

     >>> from sarge import shell_quote